2019 Alchemy Arktos 29

 All models are built around Alchemy’s “Sine” suspension platform, which was developed by David Earle.
-The suspension layout is essentially a modified single pivot — the rear triangle swings around a large pivot that’s in line with the chainring.
+It consists of a system where the rear triangle swings around a large pivot that’s in line with the chainring.
 But that pivot is actually mounted to a short dogbone link that’s mostly hidden behind the chainstays.
 That additional dogbone link allows the use of an upper rocker link that drives the shock and modifies the leverage ratio.

-Attentive readers might note a similarity to another suspension design on the market — Yeti’s Switch Infinity system was also designed by David Earle, and the two designs are pretty similar both in terms of pivot layout and kinematics.
+Attentive readers might note a similarity to another suspension design on the market — Yeti’s Switch Infinity system — and the two designs are pretty similar both in terms of pivot layout and kinematics.
 The biggest difference, at least from a design perspective, is that the Arktos’ Sine linkage is based around traditional pivots with traditional bearings.
 Yeti’s Switch Infinity system uses custom-made mini sliders made by Fox.
 While I haven’t had any issues with the Switch Infinity system, the pivoting design of the Sine system on the Arktos seems like a much simpler and cheaper option to achieve what is ultimately a pretty similar effect.

 The “Sine” name of the system comes from the leverage curve, which is slightly regressive to start, progressive through the middle of the travel, and then returns to regressive at the end of the shock’s stroke (which, when graphed, resembles a sine wave).
 The idea is to provide more suppleness through the beginning of the stroke for small-bump sensitivity and traction, support through the middle of the stroke for pumping, and easing off again at the end of the stroke to combat the ramp-up that’s inherent to air shocks.